MY VIEW FROM THE COCKPIT

 On our first trip to Havana, Cuba, we went knowing we couldn’t even say “Jesus” publicly.
 So our goal was two fold: teach modern surgery and build friendships.
 There was only one Cuban surgeon who spoke English, Luis, and he was a junior resident in ENT.
 He was always with us and his translation in the operating theatre was essential.

-We were also assigned a translator for lectures.
+We also were assigned a translator for lectures.
 She was the head of English Department and grew up as a little girl in New York City.
 She was blind but had exceptional hearing.

 Luis was raised by a Fidel loving father who taught Luis what Christians believed and pointed out all the flaws in Christian’s thinking.
-Every year, we took Luis out for dinner and, in private, and tried our best to share Jesus.
+Every year, we took Luis out for dinner and, in private, tried our best to share Jesus.
 Luis always laughed at us politely and quoted his father’s teachings.

-For 18 years we repeated this same program and for 18 years we received laughs.
+For 17 years we repeated this same program and for 17 years we received laughs.
 But in that time, Luis became an absolutely outstanding sinus and head and neck surgeon.

 As we went through the village, we gave away everything we had and fearlessly shared Jesus.
 Luis translated.
 Many of the people were deeply touched and prayed with us to invite Jesus into their hearts.